-Typically, the IPO Board of Directors meets in person five times per year, but might choose to meet more frequently in a virtual environment (see https://ipo.org/index.php/committee-resources/ for the schedule).
+The IPO Board of Directors meets several times per year, including 100% virtual, 100% in person, and hybrid meetings (see https://ipo.org/index.php/committee-resources/ for the schedule).

 To propose a resolution for adoption by the board, a committee must draft the proposed resolution and a brief memo explaining the recommended position and conduct a vote of its members (unless a different manner of proceeding has been approved by IPO).
+Committee discussions and deliberations should not be publicly disclosed until after final approval by the board.

 The general steps for developing proposed resolutions (subject to change) are below:

-- Identify issue, notify staff liaison, and begin drafting resolution and supporting memo. - Complete resolution and supporting memo and circulate to committee for recorded vote. - Submit final memo, including record of committee vote, to staff liaison.
+- Identify issue, notify staff liaison, and begin drafting resolution and supporting memo. - Complete resolution and supporting memo and circulate to voting members of the committee for recorded vote. - Submit final memo, including record of committee vote with voting members' names, company or firm affiliation, and vote, to staff liaison.